 The Risk of Building without Building Science

 Knowing what we know now about buildings, we can’t ignore what science tells us.
 The science guides the building codes, and when uneducated but well-meaning builders (or clients) implement those increasingly more rigid codes, it can lead to some unintended negative consequences.

 Builders educated on the new code know that the walls don’t need to breathe but you do.
 What’s actually needed is the ability to get fresh air ventilated into the home, and for walls to be able to dry out when they get wet.

-They also know that the climate you live in effects what will and won’t work in a home.
+They also know that the climate you live in affects what will and won’t work in a home.
 If you’re seeking out a local builder, they should know what works best in your local climate.

 Choosing a Builder with Building Science Knowledge

 R.E.A.
 Homes builds and renovates custom luxury homes in the St. Louis area with building science in mind.
-Our hand-crafted High Performance Luxury Homes℠ are ENERGY STARⓇ certified and use best building practices, modern design, and smart technology.
+Our hand-crafted High-Performance Luxury Homes℠ are ENERGY STARⓇ certified and use best building practices, modern design, and smart technology.

 Learn more about how R.E.A.
 Homes can craft a custom home that’s not only luxurious but also uses proper building science to make it healthier and more comfortable.
 Contact Jeff Bogard today at firstname.lastname@example.org or 314-400-2119 for a consultation.